-The Mudgee Wombats took out the Open Women's Plate in the Blue Mountains and Greater West Rugby Sevens Carnival on Saturday, photo: Joshwa Wilson-Tuckey.
+The Mudgee Wombats women's side has come home with the Plate from last Saturday's Blue Mountains and Greater West Rugby Sevens Carnival.

 Rita Palm, said the side - which included players from Mudgee and Coolah - performed well, especially considering the lack of preparation as a team.